- Reviewed: 19 March 2020, 14:05 NZDT

 There is a threat of terrorism in South Africa.
 New Zealanders in South Africa are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities and exercising vigilance in public places.

 Strikes and demonstrations occur from time to time in South Africa.
 There have been occasional outbreaks of violence in the downtown areas of Durban and Johannesburg and parts of Kwa-Zulu Natal, directed at refugees and other African migrants.
 Violence could occur again at short notice and bystanders could be caught up.

 New Zealanders are advised to avoid all demonstrations, protests and rallies as they have the potential to turn violent.
+You should not attempt to cross roadblocks.
 We recommend you monitor the media to keep up to date with local events and follow any instructions issued by the local authorities.